-- Establish a workgroup of interpreters from each region of the state to discuss ways to improve the current contract for interpreting services. - Annually, contact all Registry of Interpreters for the Deaf (RID) certified interpreters in the Commonwealth to encourage them to participate in the contract with VDDHH or to be included on the email distribution list of non-contract interpreters for times when a contracted interpreter is not available. - Encourgage all Virginia Quality Assurance Screening candidates who achieve a level II or higher to contract with the agency.
+- Annually, contact all Registry of Interpreters for the Deaf (RID) certified interpreters in the Commonwealth to encourage them to participate in the shared agency agreement offered by VDDHH or to be included on the email distribution list of non-participating interpreters for times when a contracted interpreter is not available. - Encourage all Virginia Quality Assurance Screening candidates who achieve a level II or higher to participate in the shared agency agreement. - Establish a workgroup of interpreters from each region of the state to discuss ways to improve Interpreter participation in state and local agency services.

 - Percentage of all Sign Language Interpreter and CART services requests filled. - Percentage of returning Virginia Quality Assurance Screening Candidates whose survey responses indicate they used feedback from their Diagnostic Feedback Report to improve their Performance Assessment Scores. - " Ensure and improve the validity, reliability and efficiency of the Virginia Quality Assurance Screening (VQAS) Process.
+Description